felixdagnon/Devops-on-AWS-CICD-defined-through-Terraform-using-CodePipeline-CodeCommit-CodeBuild/README.md

 or provision our infrastructure using Terraform.

-We will also create a manual approval stage in the pipeline and a CodeBuild project for our staging environment deploy.
+We will also create a manual approval stage in the pipeline and a CodeBuild project for our deploy staging environment.

 So here we are going to demonstrate for two environments but we can scale these to multiple environments accordingly.